0xdefaceme/whitepaper/README.md

 4. Even though Gnosis's DAOStack contracts were audited before deploying them to the Ethereum main net, they got drained as part of their extended bounty program within hours [3].
+5. We acknowledge that setting `damage` to an incorrect value could potentially lead to an attack vector, where the attacker overstates the seriousness of a vulnerability.
+We see it, however, in the responsibility for the contract owner to do the math on the vulnerability.
+Is their decision to decline a legit vulnerability because of an incorrectly submitted `damage` estimate, so can the `decide`'s `string reason` be used to state so.
+6. 0xdeface plans to deploy a Ethereum blockchain listener that contract owners can subscribe to via email to get the latest events emitted.

 ## References